neondatabase/website/content/docs/connect/choose-connection.md

 ---
 title: Choosing your driver and connection type
-subtitle: Rules of thumb for choosing the right driver and connection type for your application
+subtitle: How to select the right driver and connection type for your application
 enableTableOfContents: true
 ---

 When setting up your application’s connection to your Neon Postgres database, you need to make two main choices:

-- **Postgres driver type**: Serverless driver vs. TCP-based driver
+- **The right driver for your deployment** &#8212; Neon Serverless driver or a TCP-based driver
-- **Connection type**: pooled vs. direct
+- **The right connection type for your traffic** &#8212; pooled connections or direct connections

 This flowchart will guide you through these selections.